 The basic formula for customer retention rate is:

-Customer Retention Rate = [(# of returning customers – # of new customers) / # of total customers within a time period)] x 100
+Customer Retention Rate = ([# of customers at the end of a time period – # of new customers acquired during that period) / # of customers at the start of the time period]) x 100

 Before calculating customer retention rate, have a time period in place (weekly, monthly, quarterly, or yearly).
 Subtracting the total customer retention rate from 100 will reveal the percentage of customers lost, or churn rate.
 However, it’s important for businesses to track churn rate independently because it complements the customer retention rate by providing insight into when and why a business is losing customers, as we’ll explain in the next section.